 This is more prevention than cure.
 Some important parts are plastic and liable to fail under stress.
 It is well worth taking the trouble to free the rubber sealing trim from the glass when the car is washed, and to check this frequently.
 With a little used car and no garage the rubber binds itself to the glass, especially on the (for me) seldom opened passenger window.

-While water alone may be used in the summer it is important to have a proper mix of screen wash during the winter.
+While water alone may be used in the summer, its better than nothing, it is very important to have a proper mix of screen wash during the winter.
 If the pipes freeze it is possible for the pump to blow open the joints warmed by the heat of the engine open on account of ice blockages further away.
 These joints are very hard to get at!